Describe your King’s experience in three words: Stretching, invigorating, exposure.

 Rachael is currently pursuing an interdisciplinary PhD at Dalhousie University.
 Her thesis focuses on the role of Inuit Knowledge in fisheries governance, and how to create inclusive and just coastal environmental management.
 This research is based in Nunatsiavut, Labrador, and in partnership with Inuit fisheries managers.
 Rachael studied Contemporary Studies and Classics at King’s, which she believes was influential in choosing her career path.
 Studying at King’s helped Rachael to think critically about knowledge systems and ways of knowing and instilled in her a love of learning- so much so that she’s still in school now!
 Rachael’s advice to incoming King’s students is simple; “you will have some amazing years at King’s, so make sure you savour them!”

-Describe your King’s experience in three words: School of Athens.
+Describe your King’s experience in three words: Beginnings, exploration, community.

 Describe your King’s experience in three words: Hogwarts with journalism.